As an Amazon Associate, we earn from qualifying purchases. We also earn from other affiliate websites. See our full

 Waterproof Crossbody Pouches and Backpacks

 If you are looking for something genuinely waterproof – take a look at Booe.
 These bags are not just good for exploring on land but also in your kayak, paddleboard, and other water adventures.

 Best Features of Waterproof Crossbody Bag

 Unlike a typical dry bag, Booe uses a toothless zipper technology that allows you to easily access your items.
 These bags and backpacks are ideal for boat life.
 It doesn’t hurt that they’re stylish too!

 Final Thoughts on Clothing for Sailing

-There are a lot of ideas out there about what clothing is essential on a sailboat.
+There are a lot of ideas out there about what sailing clothes are essential on a sailboat.
 Depending on where and how you are cruising will dictate what you can and can’t live without.

 On most days, I’m in swim leggings and a swim top with a sun wrap.
 When we go ashore, I shift to a lightweight skirt and tank or tee with a sun wrap.